 At St. Paul’s our worship is contemporary and loaded with congregational singing.
 We dress informally but take our worship seriously.
 Children are included and their voices heard and respected.
 As a small congregation, we tend to me more intimate and in worship we can be intentional about caring for one another.
 Everyone’s efforts are welcomed and needed.
 Services last about one hour and are followed by a coffee hour.
 The last Sunday of the month the service is shortened and instead of a coffee hour we have Messy Church and a Pot Luck Supper.
 Messy Church is an opportunity for people of all ages to together explore an aspect of the Christian way of life, and always involves a craft project (the messy part).

 St. Paul's believes in service to the wider community and supports a variety of programs.
 However, we do have two special interests: the welfare of children and the stewardship of the environment.
 For example, since our country has a significant number of families at "food risk", on Fridays Backpack Buddies sends food home with school children to make sure they have something to eat over the weekend.
 As good stewards of the environment, we have worked hard to achieve a 94% energy efficiency rating and have been awarded the Environmental Protection Agency's Energy Star Certification.
+We put in a French drain to collect the water from our parking lot and put it directly into the ground, thus relieving the community sewer system and supporting the ground water level.
 Plans are underway to install solar panels to provide most of our electricity.

 Sometimes churches seem to use their own special language.
-Here's a glossary of typical Episcopal Church terms: https://www.episcopalchurch.org/general-convention-glossary
+Here's a glossary of typical Episcopal Church terms (there will not be a quiz): https://www.episcopalchurch.org/general-convention-glossary